twosigma/Cook/executor/README.md

  ...}
 ```

+The command needs to create the `.cook-executor` directory (where we extract libraries and support files) before launching the cook executor.
 For more detailed information about the executor configuration, see the Cook Executor section in [configuration documentation](../scheduler/docs/configuration.adoc).
 Some of the executor configurations are sent to the Cook executor as the following environment variables: